trajana/selection_problem/README.md

 # Approximation Algorithms for the Robust Selection Problem

 This repository provides a modular Python implementation for solving the **Robust Selection Problem** under discrete uncertainty using a variety of **approximation algorithms** or a heuristic.
+It is part of a Master's thesis.

 ## Problem Description